-I was looking for a moderately sized Nepenthes to place in the upper part of my terrarium, and some photos of Nepenthes muluensis in its natural habitat piqued my interest.
-I’m surprised that the white-blotched super dark pitchers of this species don’t yield more interest among growers.
+As I was looking for a moderately sized Nepenthes to place in the upper part of my terrarium, some photos of Nepenthes muluensis in its natural habitat piqued my interest.
+Speaking of which, I’m surprised that the white-blotched super dark pitchers of this species don’t yield more interest among growers.
 Anyway, I got lucky and ordered Wistuba’s last available specimen.

 I installed Nepenthes muluensis on the vertical tree fern panel of my terrarium.
 The sphagnum moss holds in place thanks to a pair of stainless steel hooks.